sensu/sensu-docs/content/sensu-go/6.4/operations/monitor-sensu/monitor-sensu-with-sensu.md

 ## Register dynamic runtime asset

-To power the checks to monitor your Sensu backend, external etcd, and PostgreSQL instances, add the [http-checks][5] dynamic runtime asset.
+To power the checks to monitor your Sensu backend, external etcd, and PostgreSQL instances, add the [sensu/http-checks][5] dynamic runtime asset.
 This asset includes the `http-json` plugin, which your checks will rely on.

-To register the http-checks dynamic runtime asset, `sensu/http-checks`, run:
+To register the sensu/http-checks dynamic runtime asset, run:

 {{< code shell >}}
 sensuctl asset add sensu/http-checks:0.5.0 -r http-checks